A semi-symmetric metric connection, perfect fluid space-time and phantom barrier: Conclusions

 \section{Conclusions}

 In the paper, we continue with the research of concircularly semi-symmetric metric connection and examine the properties of its generator.
-By defining the Einstein type manifolds with respect to the mentioned connection, we identify special classes of quasi-Einstein manifolds (with respect to the Levi-Civita connection) and show that, in these cases, the corresponding perfect fluid space-times have constant scalar curvature.

 After proving that the strong energy condition is violated in a perfect fluid space-time with a semi-symmetric metric $P$-connection that satisfies the Einstein field equation without a cosmological constant \cite{mzv2025}, in the paper we have shown that the equation of state of a perfect fluid space-time with a semi-symmetric metric $P$-connection that satisfies the Einstein field equation with a cosmological constant represents a phantom barrier.
 It will be interesting to examine the application of the mentioned connections to various other modifications of the theory of relativity, such as the generalized Einstein field equations (e.g. \cite{csillag2024}), which would extend the application of the observed connection to the theory of relativity.

+Theorem \ref{thmcannotEtype} is a correction of the results from section 2.3.3 in the first author's PhD thesis \cite{mPhD2025}.

 0.5cm